robertorcosta/azure-docs.pt-br/articles/cognitive-services/Bing-Web-Search/use-display-requirements.md

 - Pesquisa de Notícias do Bing
 - Pesquisa de Vídeo do Bing
 - Pesquisa Visual do Bing
-- Pesquisa da Web do Bing
+- Pesquisa na Web do Bing
 - Verificação Ortográfica do Bing
 - Sugestão Automática do Bing